dotnet/docs/docs/standard/garbage-collection/large-object-heap.md

 ## How an object ends up on the large object heap and how GC handles them

-If an object is greater than or equal to 85,000 bytes, it’s considered a large object.
+If an object is greater than or equal to 85,000 bytes in size, it’s considered a large object.
 This number was determined by performance tuning.
 When an object allocation request is for 85,000 or more bytes, the runtime allocates it on the large object heap.

 To understand what this means, it's useful to examine some fundamentals about the .NET GC.